hdShang/arxiv-daily/docs/cs-LG/2025-05-27/papers/250521800v1-from-directions-to-cones-exploring-multidimensional-representations-.md

 ---
 layout: default
-title: From Directions to Cones: Exploring Multidimensional Representations of Propositional Facts in LLMs
+title: "From Directions to Cones: Exploring Multidimensional Representations of Propositional Facts in LLMs"
 ---

 # From Directions to Cones: Exploring Multidimensional Representations of Propositional Facts in LLMs